-ISA99 Committee on Industrial Automation and Control Systems Security
+ISA99: Developing the ISA/IEC 62443 Series of Standards on Industrial Automation and Control Systems (IACS)

 Welcome to the ISA99 Committee Wiki!

-The committee provides this site as a means of facilitating collaboration, both within the committee as well as with interested stakeholders.
+The ISA99 committee provides this site as a means of facilitating collaboration both within the committee ands with interested stakeholders.
 Anyone can use the links provided on these pages to review recent committee news and monitor committee activities.

-Those who are participating committee members can logon by selecting the link at the top of the page and entering the credentials provided by ISA.
-This will allow you full access to the committee collaboration portal, which includes copies of work in progress, meeting notes and other related information..
+Currently participating ISA99 committee members can logon by selecting the link at the top of the page and entering the credentials provided by ISA.
+This will allow you full access to the committee collaboration portal, which includes copies of works in progress, meeting notes and other related information..

-The Committee's focus is to improve the confidentiality, integrity, and availability of components or systems used for industrial automation and control and provide criteria for procuring and implementing secure control systems.
-Compliance with the Committee's guidance will improve system electronic security, and will help identify vulnerabilities and address them, thereby reducing the risk of compromising confidential information or causing degradation or failure of the equipment or process under control.
+ISA99's focus is the improve the confidentiality, integrity, and availability of components or systems used for industrial automation and control, and provide criteria for procuring and implementing secure control systems.
+Compliance with ISA99's guidance is intended to improve system electronic security and help identify and address vulnerabilities, reducing the risk of compromising confidential information or causing degradation or failure of the equipment of process under control.

 All work and activities of the ISA99 committee are governed by the general procedures and rules established by the ISA Standards and Practices board.
 More information is available on the ISA web site.
 In addition the committee has defined more specific and detailed governance processes and procedures that assist in guiding committee activities.